Landing at Scarlet Beach: Reinforcement

 Windeyer sent a signal on 27 September asking for another infantry battalion and a squadron of tanks, and Carpender agreed to ship the additional battalion.
 The following day Herring flew to Milne Bay to confer with Barbey about this.
 On takeoff from Dobodura, the B-25 Mitchell he was travelling in crashed.
 A flying fragment killed his chief of staff, Brigadier R. B. Sutherland, instantly.
 Everyone else on board escaped shaken but unscathed.
 The meeting was cancelled.
 Willoughby still clung to his original estimate of 350 Japanese in the Finschhafen area, but MacArthur authorised the extra battalion.
 It was arranged that the first LST departing Lae on the night of 28/29 September would stop at G Beach and collect the 2/43rd Infantry Battalion and a platoon of the 2/13th Field Company, a total of 838 men.
 They were taken to Buna where they transferred to the destroyer transports USS Brooks, Gilmer, and Humphreys.
 The next night they made a run to Scarlet Beach.
 The troops were landed and 134 wounded were taken back, but surf conditions prevented the most seriously wounded from being evacuated.

-While the 20th Infantry Brigade was engaged at Finschhafen, the 22nd Infantry Battalion, a Militia infantry battalion from Victoria, advanced along the coast from the Hopoi Mission Station towards Finschhafen.
+While the 20th Infantry Brigade was engaged at Finschhafen, the 22nd Infantry Battalion, a Militia infantry battalion from Victoria, advanced along the coast from the Hopoi Mission Station east of Lae towards Finschhafen.
 This advance, "constituting a minor epic in New Guinea operations", traversed increasing difficult terrain.
 Supply using vehicles was impossible; the 22nd Infantry Battalion was supplied by boats of the 532nd Engineer Boat and Shore Regiment.
-Stores were dropped off at advanced beaches and then carried from there by native porters.
+Stores were dropped off at advanced beaches and then carried from there by civilian porters.
 The 22nd Infantry Battalion fought a number of skirmishes against the Japanese 2nd Battalion, 80th Infantry Regiment, which was under orders to withdraw.
 The 22nd Infantry Battalion therefore discovered a series of well-prepared and strong positions which were either unmanned or soon abandoned.
-Along the way two Type 41 75 mm Mountain Guns that had been disabled were found, along with the bodies of the six natives who had hauled the guns, who had been bound and shot.
+Along the way two Type 41 75 mm Mountain Guns that had been disabled were found, along with the bodies of the six New Guinea civilians who had hauled the guns, who had been bound and shot.
 The battalion reached Dreger Harbour on 1 October, where it made contact with the 20th Infantry Brigade.